brothman01/TV-Assistant/README.md

 A. The program does not take spaces in show names.
 Use camel case instead of spaces in the names of shows. i.e. UglyAmericans

-Q. How should a toggle command be structured?
+Q. How should a 'toggle' command be structured?

 A. ’toggle show name seasonnumberxepisodenumber i.e.:'toggle Archer 3x22'

+Q. How Should a 'random' command be structured?

+A. random showname
+ie. 'random Archer'